Joe Biden Snaps At NAACP Moderator After Being Pressed On Policing Record

 “I said to you— Mr. Vice President, you’re going to have to listen.
 I had an email from a couple of young people.
 I didn’t mention a poll.”

 “It’s a legitimate concern.
-They should be skeptical,” Biden said, appeared to cool down.
+They should be skeptical,” Biden said, appearing to cool down.

 The former vice president continued to claim that there is “no polling evidence” to suggest that young people don’t think he’s in the “right spot” or “right place.”